rishabh11336/Youtube-Subtitle/README.md

 ## Usage

-1. Ensure Whisper AI is installed and accessible from the command line:
+1. Ensure requirements.txt is installed and accessible from the command line:
     ```bash
-    pip install openai-whisper
+    pip install -r requirements.txt
     ```

 2. Run the Streamlit app: